sammyhenningsson/shaf_client/README.md

 ```

-# Adding semantic meaning to resources
+## Adding semantic meaning to resources
-Note the form in the example above. `form` is an instance of `ShafClient::Form` (which is a subclass of `ShafClient::Resource`).
+Note the form in the example above. `form` is an instance of `ShafClient::ShafForm` (which is a subclass of `ShafClient::Form` which in turn is a subclass of `ShafClient::Resource`).
-It has a few extra methods that makes it easy to fill in the form and submit it.
-The reason that we received an instance of `ShafClient::Form` rather than `ShafClient::Resource` is that the server responded with the Content-Type `application/hal+json;profile=shaf-form`.
+Forms have a few extra methods that makes it easy to fill in values and submiting them.
+The reason that we received an instance of `ShafClient::ShafForm` rather than `ShafClient::Resource` is that the server responded with the Content-Type `application/hal+json;profile=shaf-form`.
 The [shaf-form](https://gist.github.com/sammyhenningsson/39c8aafeaf60192b082762cbf3e08d57) profile describes the semantic meaning of this representation and luckily ShafClient knowns about this profile.
 Adding support for other profiles is as simple as creating a subclass of `ShafClient::Resource` and call the class method `profile` with the name of your profile.
 So say that you have a server that returns a response with Content-Type: `application/hal+json;profile=foobar`.
 Then you could do something like this:
 ```ruby
 class CustomResource < ShafClient::Resource